webpack/webpack-cli/packages/webpack-cli/README.md

                                                               loggers (i. e. for plugins or loaders).
 Filters can be Strings, RegExps or
                                                               Functions.
   --stats-logging-trace                                       Add stack traces to logging output.
-  --stats-max-modules number                                  Set the maximum number of modules to be shown.
   --stats-module-assets                                       Add information about assets inside modules.
   --stats-module-trace                                        Add dependencies and origin of warnings/errors.
   --stats-modules                                             Add built modules information.
   --stats-modules-sort string                                 Sort the modules by that field.
+  --stats-modules-space number                                Space to display modules (groups will be collapsed to fit this space, values
+                                                              is in number of modules/groups).
   --stats-nested-modules                                      Add information about modules nested in other modules (like with module
                                                               concatenation).
   --stats-optimization-bailout                                Show reasons why optimization bailed out for modules.